 FIRST NATIONS IMPACT MASTERCLASS (WA)

-A focused, immersive program for Western Australian First Nations filmmakers, changemakers, creatives, community storytellers or anyone curious about the power of documentary to create transformative change.
-Over two days, we’ll explore how documentary and impact strategies can amplify your work and strengthen community.
+Supported by Screenwest and the Government of Western Australia, the First Nations Impact Masterclass is an immersive program for filmmakers, changemakers, creatives, community storytellers or anyone curious about the power of documentary to create transformative change.
+Over two days (Tuesday 18 and Wednesday 19 August) we’ll explore how documentary and impact strategies can amplify your work and strengthen community.

 The Impact Masterclass shares best-practice methodologies for creating impact in film production from a First Nations framework.
 Participants will learn from industry leaders and case studies, gaining the theory, experience and insight needed to understand the benefits of impact frameworks for storytelling and distribution.

-Up to 15 participants engage in facilitated discussion, learning and reflection with First Nations and industry facilitators, in a focused, intimate environment grounded in cultural safety.
+Up to 15 participants will be selected via Expression of Interest.
+They will be invited to attend the free Masterclass, engaging in facilitated discussions, learning and reflecting with First Nations and industry facilitators, in a focused, intimate environment grounded in cultural safety.

 PROGRAM